Vairn/Discworld-Novelette/Occupational_Hazard.md

 "The accident was meant to be fatal.
 His survival disrupted the cosmic schedule."

 "Quality control," Vimes repeated, his voice carrying the sort of dangerous calm that suggested someone was about to have a very bad day.
 "Right then, A. Mortimer.
 You're under arrest for the murders of Sarah Palmley, Thomas Keel, Margaret Dowdy, and Marcus Cripley.
 And for cosmic conspiracy to commit murder on behalf of interdimensional bureaucrats."

+Detritus stepped forward, looming over Mortimer with the sort of presence that suggested resistance would be both futile and inadvisable.
+"Dat means you come wit us now," he explained helpfully.

+Mortimer looked up at the seven-foot troll and appeared to reach the conclusion that cooperation was the wisest course of action.

 As Carrot produced the handcuffs and began reciting the formal charges, Vimes reflected that some cases were simpler than they initially appeared.
 Sometimes evil really was just bureaucracy taken to its logical conclusion—the reduction of human lives to data points in someone else's filing system.